 18. In addition, the contracts have certain other charges for various optional features.
-These include an Earnings Protection Benefit charge of 0.30% (as an annual percentage of daily account value) and an optional death benefit charge of 0.15% (as an annual percentage of daily account value).
+These include an Earnings Protection Benefit charge of 0.30% (as an annual percentage of daily account value); a 20% additional free withdrawal benefit charge of 0.30% (as an annual percentage of daily account value); an optional death benefit charge of either 0.15% or 0.25% (as an annual percentage of daily account value), depending upon which (if any) optional death benefit endorsement is elected; and a charge for an optional guaranteed minimum income benefit.
 19. The withdrawal charge for the Contracts varies, depending upon the contribution year of the premium withdrawn as follows: